PulverCyril/craTEs/README.md

 ## Why this acronym?
 TEs were long discarded as non-functional and uninteresting "junk DNA". *craTEs* thus alludes to the crates found in vinyl record shops, in particular "dollar bins" in second hand shops where "diggers" go looking for forgotten gems.

+## Try it!

+Kickstart your explorations with *craTEs* using [this repository](https://renkulab.io/projects/cyril.pulver/crates-basics) on the reproducible data science platform `renku`, powered by the Swiss Federal Instituted of Technology.

 ## Usage

 ```